Wakeboarding: Mono Water Ski

-Surfboards as Monoski
+Surfboards as Mono ski

-Wakesurfing - using surfboards as monowaterskis - began picking up traction around 1964, where it was seen as an "exciting new sport that's soon going to sweep the waterways."
+Wake surfing - using surfboards as mono water skis - began picking up traction around 1964, where it was seen as an "exciting new sport that's soon going to sweep the waterways."
 Although surfboards were originally used, boards without straps or bindings were first seen in New Zealand with boards called "skurfboards".
-Eventually, wakeboards with bindings or straps were sold in Australia under the name "McSkis".
+Eventually, wake boards with bindings or straps were sold in Australia under the name "McSkis".
 Later, another company called "Skurfer" was founded by Tony Finn in 1985, named as such due to the board being a cross of a surfboard and a water ski.
-The first board made in the early 1990s was the Hyperlite board by the O’Brien company, a water ski manufacturer who marketed the board as a “compression-molded neutral-buoyancy wakeboard.”
+The first board made in the early 1990's was the Hyper lite board by the O’Brien company, a water ski manufacturer who marketed the board as a “compression-molded neutral-buoyancy wake board.”
 This was followed by a variety of boards that are curvier and more compact, creating a smoother ride.

-The wakeboard rope has advanced over the years with improvements in the material makeup.
+The wake board rope has advanced over the years with improvements in the material makeup.
 When wakeboarding first started, wakeboarders used ski rope, which was made with stretchy cloth or plastic ropes.
 The latter soon grew in popularity, and a braided rope made out of polypropylene was eventually introduced.
 A few years later, a rope that was less stretchy was invented that gave the rider a more consistent pull on the rope, though they were heavier and larger in diameter.
 Modern ropes are coated with Spectra and Dyneema, which decrease the stretch and drag of the rope.